ywyue/AGILE3D/README.md

 <img src="./imgs/demo.gif" width="75%" />
 </p>

 We present an **interactive** tool that allows users to segment/annotate **multiple 3D objects** together, in an **open-world** setting.
 Although our work focuses on multi-object cases, this tool can also support interactive single-object segmentation seamlessly.
-Although the model was only trained on ScanNet, it can also segment unseen datasets like S3DIS, ARKitScenes, and even outdoor scans like KITTI-360.
+Although the model was only trained on ScanNet training set, it can also segment unseen datasets like S3DIS, ARKitScenes, and even outdoor scans like KITTI-360.
 Please check the [project page](https://ywyue.github.io/AGILE3D/) for more demos.
 Also try your own scans :smiley:

 ## Training :rocket: